atomix/atomix/README.md

     // Create the cluster.
     TcpCluster cluster = new TcpCluster(config);

+    // Create the protocol.
+    AsyncProtocol protocol = new VertxTcpProtocol();

-    // Create an HTTP service.
+    // Create a state machine instance.
-    HttpService service = new HttpService("localhost", 8080);
+    StateMachine stateMachine = new StronglyConsistentFaultTolerantAndTotallyAwesomeKeyValueStore();

-    // Create a Copycat instance and start it.
+    // Create a Copycat instance.
-    Copycat copycat = Copycat.copycat(service, log, cluster);
+    AsyncCopycat copycat = new AsyncCopycat(stateMachine, log, cluster, protocol);

-    copycat.start();
+    // Create an HTTP service and start it.
+    VertxHttpService service = new VertxHttpService(copycat, "localhost", 8080);
+    service.start();
   }

   private Map<String, Object> data = new HashMap<>();